vain/awesome-vain/README.md

 Basically, all you have to do is including the module:

 	require("vain")
+	vain.widgets.terminal = "xterm"

+Some widgets require a terminal, so you need to set that as well.

 For this to work, the directory `vain` must be located in the same directory as your `rc.lua`.